ivanhofer/typesafe-i18n/README.md

 #### asynchronous loading of locales

-If your app get's loaded via a network request (probably most websites and -applications) you should use the `loadLocaleAsync` function provided by `src/i18n/i18n-util.async.ts`.
+If your app gets loaded via a network request (probably most websites and -applications) you should use the `loadLocaleAsync` function provided by `src/i18n/i18n-util.async.ts`.
 It only loads the locale that is currently needed to render the page.
 No unnecessary data from other locales is transferred to your users.
 The function returns a `Promise` that loads the dictionary and initializes your [`formatters`](#formatters).

 ```ts
 import { loadLocaleAsync } from './i18n/i18n-util.async'